 Activities: The lodge has its own fleet of boats and provides a number of cruise options.
 You can take a boat upstream to the foot of the falls, then return to the lodge, or, if you wish, leave the boat at Fajao Gorge to climb to the top of the falls.
 A cruise downstream on the Nile offers views of animals and birds, and special fishing boat trips can be arranged, for an opportunity to catch Nile Perch.
 Bakers Lodge also offers game drives in Murchison Falls National Park, guided bush walks, bird watching and chimpanzee trekking in Budongo Forest.
 Village visits are available.
 Private meals on board are popular too.

 Facilities: The thatched lounge, bar and dining areas are set on raised decks to maximise the views and to benefit from the breeze.
+The lodge has a swimming pool and paved deck with sunny and shaded areas.
 There are extensive grounds with many plants and trees.
 There are battery charging points in the central area.